keptn/keptn.github.io/content/docs/0.2.0/usecases/runbook-automation-and-self-healing/index.md

 After creation of the incident, a workflow is triggered in ServiceNow that has been setup during the import of the *Update Set* earlier.
 The workflow takes a look at the incident, resolves the URL that is stored in the *Remediation* tab in the incident detail screen.
 Along with that, a new custom configuration change is sent to Dynatrace.
 Besides, the ServiceNow service running in keptn sends comments to the Dynatrace problem to be able to keep track of executed steps.

+You can check both the new _custom configuration change_ on the service overview page in Dynatrace as well as the added comment on the problem ticket in Dynatrace.

 Once the problem is resolved, Dynatrace sends out another notification which again is handled by the ServiceNow service.
 Now the incidents gets resolved and another comment is sent to Dynatrace.
+The image shows the updated incident in ServiceNow.
+The comment can be found if you navigate to the closed problem ticket in Dynatrace.
     {{< popup_image
         link="./assets/service-now-incident-resolved.png"
         caption="Resolved ServiceNow incident">}}

 ## Troubleshooting